gatekeeper1122/YumekoBot/README.md

 ## Project WORK IN PROGRESS

-Yumeko is a Node.js based Discord bot created to help a [*Anima Beyond Fantasy*](http://www.edgeent.com/libros/coleccion/anima_beyond_fantasy) master.
+Yumeko is a Node.js based Discord bot created to help an [*Anima Beyond Fantasy*](http://www.edgeent.com/libros/coleccion/anima_beyond_fantasy) master.

 Counts with basic commands to thrown dices and count player's life.